delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-You should get back `HELLO WORLD!`.
+The Server should get the `HELLO WORLD!` message sent by the Client.

-💡 You can kill the client using 'Control','c'.
+💡 You can kill the Client using 'Control','c'.

 ### Injecting Code with Serialization
-A serious concern with serialization is the ability to perform code injection through what is called a [gadget chain](https://blog.redteam-pentesting.de/2021/deserialization-gadget-chain/) attack.
+One of the (serious!) concerns with serialization is the ability to perform code injection through what is called a [gadget chain](https://blog.redteam-pentesting.de/2021/deserialization-gadget-chain/) attack.

-Create a new class called `Exploit`:
+To illustrate this, create a new class called `Exploit`:

 ```
 <copy>